Hiking Across the Olympic National Park

 I slept on a gravel little bar near the Low Divide Ranger Station.
 It was a peaceful night and even got to see the stars, that were out bright.

 The trail down as a narrow, rocky and rolling trail.
 Lots of streams and waterfalls to be seen.
-I vowed to never walk this trial again, for how it treated my feet.
+I vowed to never walk this trail again, for how it treated my feet.